uosvald/substrate-knowledge-map/knowledge-map.md

   - [Cross-chain Message Passing (XCMP)](https://wiki.polkadot.network/docs/en/learn-crosschain), how parachain and relay-chain communicate to each others
   - [Workshop: Using cumulus to build your parachain](https://substrate.dev/cumulus-workshop)

+## Terms Clarification

+- **Substrate**: the blockchain development framework built for writing highly customized blockchain
+- **Polkadot**: Polkadot is the mainnet that built on top of Substrate
+- **Kusama**: Kusama is another network similar with Polkadot that served as the canary to launch new features before these features are also launched in Polkadot.
+You could view it as a beta-net except that it is also a value-bearing network and the state on the blockchain network will not be reset.
+- **Web 3.0**: is the decentralized internet ecosystem that, instead of the app are centrally stored in a few servers and managed by a sovereign party, is an open, trustless, and permissionless networks.
+- **Web3 Foundation**: A foundation setup to nurture cutting-edge applications for decentralized web software protocols.
+See more in [the website](https://web3.foundation/about/).